 It’s important to understand that design thinking isn’t just a buzzword, but represents a much bigger change that is ongoing.
 Put simply, it’s about an extensive global shift in the way we work.
 In order to create necessary services, work life must adapt, and this change is already well underway.
 If you don’t believe me, flick through the increasing number of recruitment listings for service designers or familiarize yourself with the thoughts of companies such as Osuuspankki (In Finnish) and Kone.

-The current design thinking hype might be a good thing after all.
+While it may seem like that the buzz around design thinking can be even too much at times, I think the current design thinking hype might be a good thing after all.
 Because change is never easy, it’s even necessary that design thinking is being force fed to all of us – after all, it spreads the word, creates conversation and accelerates the change.

 In 2025, design thinking as an “ism” will be relatively useless since the principles will have been integrated into organizations’ development and innovation processes.
 Some companies will do more in-house development, while some will rely on external help.
 Just like now.
 Yet the hype will be gone and energy can be directed towards actually changing peoples’ lives with services.